18mr/documentation/stuck.md

 ## With Jekyll

+### Jekyll is giving me an error saying a file is missing!

+Double-check you called everything correctly.
+Chances are, you misspelled something; if you can't find the file you're trying to reference, you might have made a mistake about its name.

 ### My Markdown isn't working!

-A common problem with Markdown is that you have to make a full line break before each new thing.
+A common problem with Markdown is that you have to make a full line break before each new styled section.
 For instance, if you have some explanatory text before a list, this won't work:

     Explanatory text.
     + item one